Last week our class discussed the privacy concerns surrounding Facebook Beacon, which was launched November 6th.

 PR-Squared's Social Media Tactics Series: Blogger Relations- (PR Squared) Todd puts out another public service.
 This one is in the form of a bookmark about blogger relations.

-- (Tough Sledding) Bloggers are quickly coming up with their own "Do not spam" lists concerning poorly distributed press releases and pitches.
+No need for media relations — not when you make the blacklist!- (Tough Sledding) Bloggers are quickly coming up with their own "Do not spam" lists concerning poorly distributed press releases and pitches.
 A wrong move, an agency blacklisted.
 Get out those bookmarks!

 Everything I Needed to Know about PR I learned from Office Space- (Technosailor) Just for fun.
 Movie clips that exemplify PR 101.